michaeluno/amazon-auto-links/readme.txt

 5. **Setting Page** (Selecting Templates)

 == Changelog ==

+= 4.6.8 - 07/24/2021 =
+- Fixed an incompatibility issue with WordPress 5.8 regarding the plugin widget by unit with search units.
+- Fixed an incompatibility issue with WordPress 5.8 regarding widget previews.

 = 4.6.7 - 07/12/2021 =
 - Added a setting notice when activating/deactivating a template.